ASUS ROG Strix OLED XG27ACDNG Monitor Review

 • Needs to downscale 4k signals.

-The ASUS XG27ACDNG is good for office use, but it has some limitations.
-It gets bright enough to fight glare in most well-lit offices and has fantastic reflection handling.
+The ASUS XG27ACDNG is decent for office use, but it has some limitations.
+It gets bright enough to fight glare in most well-lit offices and has decent reflection handling.
 It also comes with an ergonomic stand and has wide viewing angles, making it easy to share your screen with someone next to you.
 It also has a few useful productivity features, like a KVM switch and USB hub that makes it easier to connect different devices.
 However, OLEDs like this risk burn-in with constant exposure to the same static elements over time, like if you always have the taskbar open.
 Also, while its text clarity is decent, it has some fringing around letters, and text isn't as sharp as on a 27-inch, 1440p IPS display.

 Pros